thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 ```

-- To deploy the topic we can use below command
+- Deploy the topics manifest with below command

 ```
 $ kubectl --context kind-kafka-src -n kafka apply -f kafka-src-test-topic.yaml
 ```

-- Below snapshot lists the pods info on source and destination cluster
+- Below snapshot we could see the pods created and status of those pods in source and destination cluster

 ![kafka_pods_cluster](https://github.com/user-attachments/assets/7a30b16c-aa3d-441f-a02e-ae1804be343a)

-- With below command we can list the topics created on source kafka cluster, changing the context and pod name the same command can be reused to list topics from destination kind cluster.
+- To list the topics created on source kafka cluster we can use below command.
+Same can be used to list topics in destination change the context and pod name.

 ```
 $ kubectl --context kind-kafka-dest -n kafka exec pod/kafka-dest-source-0 -c kafka -- sh -c 'bin/kafka-topics.sh --list --bootstrap-server localhost:9092'
 ```

-- After executing into the kafka cluster pod on the source or destination kind cluster, we can use below command to produca and consume messages.
+- Below command can be used to produce and consume message on the kafka pod.
+To execute the below command use `kubectl exec` command to shell into the kafka cluster pod.

 ```
 -- exec into the kafka cluster pod to execute